 In Mozambique, sexually active women play a game of roulette with their health.
-Only 1 woman in 5 use contraception and more than 1 woman in 10 between the ages of 15 and 29 are HIV positive.
-But there is one great reason for optimism—Deolinda.
+Only 1 in 5 women use contraception and more than 1 in 10 women between the ages of 15 and 29 are HIV positive.

 About Jaime Jacobsen